 Decarboxylation is the process of removing the carboxylic acid from a cannabinoid’s chemical compound.
 A cannabinoid is decarboxylated when it’s heated to the point of eliminating the carboxylic acid.
 By removing that acid group, the cannabinoid can readily interact within the body and bind to the receptors in the nervous system — specifically, the cannabinoid type 1 (CB1) and cannabinoid type 2 (CB2) receptors.

-The final steps for making this cannabis oil involves the actual cannabis distillation process.
+The final steps for making cannabis distillate involves the actual cannabis distillation process.
 Using vacuum pressure and heat, individual cannabinoids and terpenes can be separated from the decarboxylated extract according to their unique boiling points and molecular weights.
 In a vacuum environment, where the pressure can be strictly controlled, the boiling point of can be achieved at much lower temperatures to help prevent the loss of potency.

-Is Distillate the Same as Oil?
+Is Cannabis Distillate The Same As Oil?

 Distillate is one of the most commonly made types of cannabis oil, often coveted by consumers for its potency.
 And because it has been stripped of virtually everything other than cannabinoids, it is extremely versatile, capable of being consumed on its own or as the base of numerous other cannabis products.

 While all distillates are oils, not all cannabis oils are distillates.
-A cannabis oil is only a distillate if all other materials and compounds have been systematically stripped and it has not been combined with a carrier oil such as coconut oil
+A cannabis oil is only a distillate if all other materials and compounds have been systematically stripped and it has not been combined with a carrier oil such as coconut oil.

 Distillate is extremely versatile to work with.
 It can be consumed in its raw form or combined into a wide range of custom formulations.
 The only limit is your imagination!

 You can use distillate to make edibles or topicals.
 In edibles, distillates provide a quick way to work desired cannabinoids into a recipe.
 For edibles prepared at home, the oil should be introduced with low doses, about 5 milligrams per serving, then slowly increase the dosage for the desired potency and taste.
 Cannabis distillate offers a clean and potent alternative to traditional cannabis oils, and its versatility allows for easy incorporation into a variety of food and beverage products.

 Regardless of how you are choosing to use your distillate, here are a couple of handy tips!